gdancik/chatgpt/README.md

 ### A prompt for factual information

 ```
-What is the capital of Hartford?
+What is the capital of Connecticut?
 ```

 ### A prompt for ideas